detectedstealth/detectedstealth.github.io/_posts/2020-04-14-swift-data-structures-and-algorithms.md

 Data Structures and Algorithms are an important concept to master in computer science for efficent code.
 Below you will find links to tutorials:

-> **Note:** These topics for swift I have learned in [Data Structures & Algorithms in Swift](https://store.raywenderlich.com/products/data-structures-and-algorithms-in-swift) and these tutorials represent what I have learned from that book.
+> **Note:** These topics for swift I have learned in <a href="https://store.raywenderlich.com/products/data-structures-and-algorithms-in-swift" target="_blank">Data Structures & Algorithms in Swift</a> and these tutorials represent what I have learned from that book.

 ## Basics
 - Learn how to calculate complexity using Big-O